CraveFood/crave-dev-blog/_posts/2016-08-22-avinit-for-initials-avatars.md

 ```

 `Avinit` has no dependencies and it's quite simple to use as you can see.
-Patches and welcome so please create a fork and submit your Pull Requests!
+Patches are welcome so please create a fork and submit your Pull Requests!

 --
 Sérgio Oliveira (seocam)